The Clear Edge

 Advancement trigger: Hit $100K monthly consistently for 2 months

-Stage 3: $100K-$125K Monthly
+Stage 3: What to Build at $100K–$125K Monthly Revenue

 Growth constraint: Team needs guidance, projects lack consistency, and the founder is a bottleneck on all decisions

-Essential builds (5 total):
+Essential builds (5 total)

 Build 1: Decision Authority Framework